rabius-sunny/radde-hanafiyyat-blog/src/pages/docs/about/index.md

 ---
 title: Jarah of Imam
+excerpt: >-
-excerpt: 'In this Section, you will find all the Jarah refered by us.'
+  In this Section, you will find all the Jarah refered by us.
+Enter to learn more.
 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta